mcmilk/7-Zip-zstd/DOC/readme.txt

   - Library files

-Also for compiling Original BZip2 code you must download BZip source to folder 7zip/Compress/BZip2Original/Original
+Also if you want to compile Original BZip2 code you must download BZip source to folder 7zip/Compress/BZip2Original/Original
 You can find BZip2 sources from that page: http://sources.redhat.com/bzip2/index.html